Karenni Nationalities Defence Force

-On 6 June 2023, the KNDF issued a report on the second anniversary of their founding.
+On 6 June 2023, the KNDF issued a report on the second anniversary of its founding.
 They stated that they have established 22 battalions and six brigades.
 They also claimed that the junta now has control over Loikaw and other urban wards only, and most areas in the state are under the control of the resistance groups.
-As of January 2025 the KNDF sees itself as a defence force aiding the Pro Democracy movement and not a traditional Ethnic Armed Organization.
-The KNDF as of 2025 includes many ethnicities and cultural backgrounds.
+As of January 2025, the KNDF sees itself as a defence force aiding the Pro Democracy movement and not a traditional Ethnic Armed Organization.
+The KNDF, as of 2025, includes many ethnicities and cultural backgrounds.